-In the 4th & 6th quarters of the program teacher candidates are engaged in a full time student teaching internship.
+In the second year of the program, candidates are engaged in a full-time student teaching internship for two quarters.
 Typically, each candidate teaches one quarter in an urban setting and one quarter in a rural or suburban school.
 The candidates teach in each of their endorsement areas and at two grade levels.
 Student teaching may occur within a traditional framework or using a co-teaching model.
-The experience is supervised by a college faculty and the mentor teacher.
-Assessment of the candidate's abilities occur through the use of an extensive rubric and consultation among the college faculty, mentor, and teacher candidate.
+The experience is supervised by a college faculty and public school mentor teacher.
+Assessment of the candidate's abilities occurs through the use of an extensive rubric, a positive impact on student learning project, and consultation among the mentor, college faculty, and teacher candidate.